3. Valuing experience and local knowledge

-A science education lecturer, Michael Oladokun, was disappointed to observe a Primary 5 lesson on birds that really didn’t work well.
+A science education lecturer was disappointed to observe a Grade 5 lesson on birds that really didn’t work well.
 The student teacher followed the curriculum and textbook of the time, but the pupils seemed bored.
 Reflecting on the failure of the lesson to catch the pupils’ imaginations, the teacher and lecturer realised that any three-year-old preschooler would already know that birds had wings, feathers and beaks and that they usually made nests and laid eggs.

-Later, Michael and the student teacher, Sade Adebayo, planned a very different lesson where they took in artefacts (such as bits of a broken swallow nest, assorted feathers, the discarded shell of a hatched chick, a dead vulture that had been hit by a car that morning near the school) and pictures of local birds.
+Later, the lecturer and the student teacher, Mumba, planned a very different lesson where they took in artefacts (such as bits of a broken swallow nest, assorted feathers, the discarded shell of a hatched chick, a dead vulture that had been hit by a car that morning near the school) and pictures of local birds.
 They put the items on the front bench and left groups of pupils to choose something and tell their classmates what they knew about that thing.
 What could they tell us about birds?

 What a different lesson!
 We couldn’t stop them talking.
 They had so much to tell.
 They told us things we didn’t know, like: swallows mate for life, raise a few broods each season, and sometimes, on dead chicks (baby swallows) thrown out of the nest, you find strange bloodsucking tick-like things that can run very fast.
 Pupils went on right through lunchtime telling us all the interesting things they knew about local birds and discussing their own unanswered questions.
 These were recorded for answering later.

 Here, you and your pupils plan and draw up a large table on a poster to record information that pupils find out about all kinds of local animals.
 It could have column headings such as: